Horse racing lay tips

 Horse racing lay tips for UK and Irish racing

-Lay Picks researches UK and Irish horse racing from the opposite side of a normal tip.
-Instead of asking which horse is most likely to win, the process asks whether a market runner looks vulnerable enough to oppose at a sensible exchange price.
+Lay Picks researches horse racing lay tips from the opposite side of a normal racing tip.
+The question is simple: does this runner look vulnerable enough to oppose at a sensible exchange price, with liability still controlled?

 Focused on UK and Irish horse racing